TheJelmega/prog-lang/design/README.md

 <extern-static> := { <attribute> }* [ <vis> ] [ 'extern' <abi> ] ['mut']  <name> ':' <type> ';'
 ```

-Statics can be defined external, or within an external block.
+Statics can be defined as external, or within an external block.
 These are declared without an initial value, as this will be retrieved from an external location.

-It is always `unsafe` to access an external static, whether or not it is mutable or not, as there is no guarantees that the bit pattern in static memory contains is valid for the type declared, since argitraty (e.g. C) code is in charge of initializing this value.
+It is always `unsafe` to access an external static, whether or not it is mutable or not, as there is no guarantees that the bit pattern in static memory contains is valid for the type declared, since arbitrary (e.g. C) code is in charge of initializing this value.

 Unlike normal statics, an external static is allowed to be declared mutable, without needing to rely on interior mutability.
 An immutable static must be initialized before any Xenon code is executed.